 - Learners can practice decision making in a challenging situation without real-life risk to the learners, other people or valuable equipment.

 - Having the data of your learner’s decisions in choices provides you with evidence of completion and effectiveness, mandatory training can be a breeze.

 How do you create a branching scenario based on a real-life situation?

-- With an authoring tool like ThingLink Scenario Builder, you can easily adapt existing ThingLink content by adding branching elements between scenes.
+- What is the first step of scenario based learning?
+With an authoring tool like ThingLink Scenario Builder, you can easily adapt existing ThingLink content by adding branching elements between scenes.

 - Think about the paths as story lines.
 How might the different paths through the scenario play out and where will each choice take your learners?
 You can use pen and paper to sketch this out!

 - Once you have sketched out the framework, you can build these paths using the authoring tools within ThingLink Scenario Builder.

 Who can use scenario-based learning?